spokelse-net/go-nanoid/README.md

 ```
 ## Notes
 **Might remove all non-secure Nano ID generators in the future.
-The benefit of the trade-off between using them and not the secure ones should be speed, but I can't figure out how to get them fast**
+The benefit of the trade-off between using them and not the secure ones should be speed, but I can't figure out how to get PRNG fast**

 Remember to `rand.Seed(...)` before using the non-secure generators